Quantum Fokker-Planck Master Equation for Continuous Feedback Control

-The theoretical description of feedback control in quantum systems is typically based on stochastic differential equations \cite{Belavkin-ARC-1983, Belavkin-book-1987, Belavkin-JMA-1992, Belavkin-Com.Math.Phys-1992, Wiseman-PRL-1993, Wiseman-PRA-1994, Yanagisawa-book-1999, Doherety-PRA-1999, Korotkov-PRB-2001, Wiseman/Milburn-book-2010,Jacobs-book-2014,Zhang-Phys.Rep-2017} - powerful tools that can describe discrete as well as continuous feedback protocols.
+The theoretical description of feedback control in quantum systems is typically based on stochastic differential equations \cite{Belavkin-ARC-1983, Belavkin-book-1987, Belavkin-JMA-1992, Belavkin-Com.Math.Phys-1992, Wiseman-PRL-1993, Wiseman-PRA-1994, Yanagisawa-book-1999, Doherety-PRA-1999, Korotkov-PRB-2001, Wiseman/Milburn-book-2010,Jacobs-book-2014,Zhang-Phys.Rep-2017} -- powerful tools that can describe discrete as well as continuous feedback protocols.
 In general, these equations must be solved numerically, providing limited qualitative insight.
-An important exception, amenable to analytical treatment, is provided by the Wiseman-Milburn equation \cite{Wiseman-PRL-1993}, a Markovian master equation for continuous, linear feedback protocols, i.e., protocols depending linearly on the measured signal.
-However, optimal control often requires nonlinear protocols, a prominent example being provided by bang-bang control \cite{Kirk-Optimal-control-book, Cavina-PRA-2018} which has promising thermodynamic applications in solid state architectures \cite{Schaller-PRB-2011, Averin-PRB-2011, Chida-Nat.Com.-2017, Annby-PRB-2020}.
+An important exception, amenable to analytical treatment, is the Wiseman-Milburn equation \cite{Wiseman-PRL-1993}, a Markovian master equation for continuous feedback protocols that depend linearly on the measured signal.
+However, optimal control often requires nonlinear protocols, for instance bang-bang control \cite{Kirk-Optimal-control-book, Cavina-PRA-2018} which has promising thermodynamic applications in solid state architectures \cite{Schaller-PRB-2011, Averin-PRB-2011, Chida-Nat.Com.-2017, Annby-PRB-2020}.
 For such continuous, nonlinear feedback protocols, no master equation description exists, emphasizing a need for further analytical tools.
+We stress that the word "nonlinear" here refers to the protocol's dependence on the measured signal, not to the system's dynamics.

-In this letter, we satisfy this need by presenting a general formalism for continuous measurement and feedback control in quantum systems, able to provide analytical insight for nonlinear feedback protocols.
-Our main result is a quantum Fokker-Planck master equation describing the joint dynamics of a quantum system and a detector with finite bandwidth (see Fig.~\ref{fig:general-setting}).
-For fast measurements, we
+In this letter, we satisfy this need by developing a general framework for continuous measurement and feedback control in quantum systems, able to provide analytical insight into nonlinear feedback protocols.
+Our main result, Eq.~(\ref{eq:MAIN-RESULT}) below, is a quantum Fokker-Planck master equation describing the joint dynamics of a quantum system and a detector with finite bandwidth (see Fig.~\ref{fig:general-setting}).
+This

+equation is applicable to any quantum or classical system undergoing continuous feedback control.
+For fast measurements, Eq.~(\ref{eq:MAIN-RESULT}) reduces to a Markovian master equation for the system alone, generalizing the Wiseman-Milburn equation to nonlinear feedback protocols.
+The broad scope of Eq.~(\ref{eq:MAIN-RESULT}) suggests that our results will impact a wide variety of topics where nonlinear, continuous feedback control can be applied, such as quantum error correction \cite{Sarovar-PRA-2004}, entanglement generation \cite{Riste-Nature-2013}, quantum state stabilization \cite{Vijay-Nature-2012}, Maxwell's demon \cite{Averin-PRB-2011,Annby-PRB-2020} and machine learning \cite{Porotti-arXiv-2021}.